 Hazardous Materials: Any material, including any substance, waste, or combination thereof, which because of its quantity, concentration, or physical, chemical, or infectious characteristics may cause, or significantly contribute to, a substantial present or potential hazard to human health, safety, property, or the environment when improperly treated, stored, transported, disposed of, or otherwise managed.

-Illicit Discharge: Any direct or indirect non-storm water discharge to the storm drainage system unless exempted by this ordinance.
+Illicit Discharge: Any unauthorized direct or indirect non-storm water discharge to the storm drainage system.

 Illicit Connections: